Skip to main content

 • Working hours, target hours, and planned hours, overtime, and hours of absence in hours:minutes format affects internal reports around the regular working time

-• Display project time report and project sales volume in (hours:minutes) format affects project-time reports and revenue reports; with active invoicing the label is extended by and invoice attachment
+• Display project time report and project sales volume in (hours:minutes) format affects project-time reports and revenue reports.
+With active invoicing the label is extended by and invoice attachment

 Receipt files PDF with receipt data